-We’ve all been on the receiving end of an employee following company policy at one time or another.
-For me, the instance that sticks out as most obvious to me was an occasion when I went to cash a check at the bank I visited every week, only to discover I'd left my driver’s license back at the office.
+At one time or another, there’s a good chance you have experienced the downside of experiencing an employee following company policy.
+For me, the instance that sticks out as most obvious to me was an occasion when I went to cash a check at the bank I visited every week, only to discover I’d left my driver’s license back at the office.
 The teller recognized me, but because it was bank policy not to cash a check without proper identification, I was out of luck.
 My lunch hour schedule prevented me from having time to go back and get my ID.
 Sure it was my fault for not having my ID with me, but I was no stranger to the people who worked at the bank.
 I was left with a bad feeling that I remember many years later.

 Falling into the company policy trap can be even worse for small companies, because the the stakes are much higher.
 To use a hypothetical company as an example, lets say I own a video hosting service that competes with YouTube.
 My service charges a monthly subscription fee for a bunch of advanced features you can’t get from YouTube.
 Because of some exclusive distribution partnerships we worked out, our service also requires you to launch your video channel with at least 5 video segments.
 The 5 video policy was put in place because our distribution partners are concerned that too many video publishers launch with one video, realize it’s too much work, and abandon posting videos, which makes their network look bad.
 Your channel won’t be visible to the world until you have 5 video segments uploaded, although we will do the necessary configuration so that you’re live as soon as the 5 videos are ready to go.